How to Host an Esports Tournament

 Promote your event

 There are two crucial rules for your marketing strategy.
-One, engage and communicate with potential audience.
+One, engage and communicate with potential audiences.
 Don’t expect much reaction from one single Facebook announcement about the upcoming tournament.
-Let them know about your preparations, show behind the scenes, initiate a few polls on what your community expects from the event.
-This way you get closer to meeting expectations of potential visitors, while also creating an engaging experience before the tournament even started.
+Let them know about your preparations, show behind the scenes, and initiate a few polls on what your community expects from the event.
+This way you get closer to meeting the expectations of potential visitors, while also creating an engaging experience before the tournament even starts.

-Second rule, plan the event first — advertise later.
-It is disappointing when a host can’t keep their promises, especially when they require payment in advance.
+The second rule, plan the event first — and advertise later.
+It isn’t very pleasant when a host can’t keep their promises, especially when they require payment in advance.
 Advertising a tournament for all ages and skill levels while not being able to secure a big enough venue to accommodate everybody is a huge no-no. Assuring the audience that a popular Twitch streamer will attend the party with no prior negotiations is risky.
 Confirm every detail before you announce it to build a reputation of a reliable host.

 Overall, esports event promotion strategy utilizes every option available: from online endorsements to word of mouth — do not hesitate to use them all.